Other pathways and study options

 If you are currently studying at another university you can complete courses at the University of Newcastle for credit towards your degree.

-NIC is the official on-campus pathway college for international students, offering various Foundation and Diploma courses leading to either year 1 or 2 at the University of Newcastle.
+NIC is the official on-campus pathway college for international students, offering various Foundation and Diploma courses leading to either Year 1 or Year 2 at the University of Newcastle.
+The Foundation Program leads to over 100 undergraduate degrees, including Medicine .